Optimally weighted average derivative effects: Introduction

-In the current paper we also select weight functions to facilitate inference.
-Rather than focusing on inference of the weighted ADE vector $\bm{\theta}$, we consider optimal weighting strategies to infer a single component, $\theta\equiv\theta_j$.
+Rather than focusing on inference of the WADE vector $\bm{\theta}$, we consider optimal weighting strategies to infer a single component, $\theta\equiv\theta_j$.
 This problem is of particular interest since many practical analyses are interested in the main effect of a single continuous exposure, $A\equiv X_j$, (e.g. dose, duration, frequency), whilst accounting for other covariates (i.e. excluding the $j$th) $\bm{Z}\equiv \bm{X}_{-j}$, which may or may not be continuous.
-In Section \ref{related_lit} we highlight causal interpretations of weighted ADE estimands, and in Section \ref{sect_appliedIll} we illustrate how our estimands can be used to determine the effect of Warfarin dose on blood clotting function.

-Our proposal shifts the emphasis away from specifying a weight function $w(\bm{x})$, towards specifying a Riesz representer $l_j(\bm{x})$ that represents a well-defined weighted ADE.
-We derive representers which are optimally efficient in the sense of delivering weighted ADEs with minimal efficiency bounds under the nonparametric model \citep{Newey1993}.
-Our efficiency arguments build on similar optimal weighting strategies for weighted average treatment effects (ATEs) \citep{Crump2006,Crump2009}.
-Specifically, we show that, when $A$ is continuous and $d\mu(\bm{X})/dA$ exists, two such weighted ADE estimands are